 Hair-On Processing

-This means the epidermis is cleansed but the fur or wool remains intact.
-The hide is then sent straight to tanners (more on that in the next post).
+Hair-on processing means the epidermis is cleansed but the fur or wool remains intact.
+The hide is then sent straight to the tanning process without any splitting, preserving the outer surface entirely.

 Full Grain Leather

-Full-grain leather is a kind of leather that has been cleansed and tanned while keeping the animal's skin undisturbed.
-It's the best grade for leather splitting available.
-Because of the natural leather grain, it is tougher and more durable than other types of leather.
-The strongest fibers in leather are found in natural grain.
-Full-grain leather is more costly since it needs more people and costs more to produce.
+Full-grain leather is leather that has been cleansed and tanned while keeping the animal's skin surface undisturbed.
+It represents the best grade available from the leather splitting process because the natural grain is retained, making it tougher and more durable than any other type.
+The strongest fibers in leather are found in the natural grain layer.
+Full-grain leather is more costly to produce because it demands higher-quality raw hides and more careful handling throughout the manufacturing process.

 Patina Characteristics